ast-grep/ast-grep-vscode/README.md

 This extension contributes the following settings:

 - `astGrep.serverPath`: Specify the language server binary path.
+It can be a relative path to workspace root or an absolute path.

+- `astGrep.serverPath`: Customize ast-grep config file path relative.
+Default is `sgconfig.yml`

 ## Video Introduction